Halifax, Nova Scotia Medical Malpractice Lawyers Dedicated to Securing Compensation For Victims

 Did the defendant breach the standard of care?
 Many medical malpractice claims hinge on whether or not the injured victim is able to prove that the defendant deviated from the accepted standard of care.
 This is not easy to prove—especially without a lawyer’s help.

 The key to proving this point is establishing what the standard of care actually is and that another healthcare provider would not have made the same decisions under similar circumstances.
 Our Personal Injury Attorneys in Halifax will work with medical experts to prove that the defendant deviated from the accepted standard of care.
-Testimony from these experts will clearly show that the defendant was negligent and is therefore liable for your injuries.
+Testimony from these experts will clearly show that the defendant was negligent and liable for your injuries.

-We work with our medical experts to establish a clear link between the defendant’s negligence (failure to meet the standard of care) to show that the defendants conduct is the legal cause of your injuries.
+We work with our medical experts to establish a clear link between the defendant’s negligence (failure to meet the standard of care) to show that the defendant’s conduct is the legal cause of your injuries.

 Our goal is to build the strongest case possible so we can win the compensation you deserve for your medical malpractice injuries.